 PROS:

-I decided to get another tripod and got the Manfrotto 055.
+After using the Oben for a while, I decided to get another tripod and bought the Manfrotto 055.
 Manfrotto is a very popular brand in the photography community because the quality is sturdy and reliable.
 This tripod weighs a little more than the Oben (around 7 lbs).
-I didn’t mind the extra weight, because it felt more secure for stabilizing my camera.
-It also travels well for on location shoots and doesn’t take up too much space.
+The extra weight didn’t bother me, because it felt like a more secure tripod.
+It packs up well for travel and is very easy to use.

 CONS:

-After doing some research, I decided to get an extension arm to attach to the Manfrotto.
+A good solution, however, is to order a longer extension arm to attach to the Manfrotto.
 I ordered the Photek Tripod Extension Arm which allowed my camera to reach further across the table.
-If that one isn’t available, another good extension arm option is the Manfrotto 131DB.
+And, this works out pretty well.

-And, when I wanted to shoot at an angle or straight on, I would have to remove the extension arm and completely readjust my tripod.
-This also felt unnecessarily time consuming.
+And, getting back to a similar issue I had with the Oben, when I wanted to shoot at an angle or straight on with the Manfrotto, I would have to remove the extension arm and completely readjust my tripod and the legs.
+This also felt more time consuming than I wanted it to be.

-I came to the conclusion that I love using tripods for angled and straight on shots, but for overhead shots, I wasn’t satisfied with all of the extra effort and time it required.
+Ultimately, I came to the conclusion that I love using the Manfrotto for 3/4 angle and straight on shots, but for overhead shots, I wanted to use a different set up.

 The Best Setup for Overhead Photography

-After much research and getting creative in my home studio, I finally discovered a reliable setup for overhead food photography.
+After doing some research and getting creative in my home studio, I finally discovered a reliable setup for overhead food photography.

 PROS

-• Allows me to use my tripod separately for the angled and straight on shots
+- Allows me to use my Manfrotto tripod separately for the 3/4 angle and straight on shots

 CONS

-• The cost of equipment could add up depending what you actually need
+- The initial cost of equipment could add up (but it’s worth it!)

 Equipment For Overhead Food Photography

-Using a C-Stand with a Boom Arm is another option as well.
+Using a C-Stand with a Boom Arm is another option and it’s a little longer giving you 50 inches in length.
 This will also come with one grip, so you’ll need to buy two more Avenger grips for the overhead setup.

 4. Neewer 1/4 To 3/8 Spigot

-I like having my overhead setup as well as a separate tripod for other angles.
-I mentioned the Manfrotto 055 earlier in this post.
-I still use this tripod for other angles, and decided to buy an extra ball head to support my overhead setup.
-You can buy the tripod and ball head together or buy the ball head separately.
+I mentioned the Manfrotto 055 earlier in this post which already comes with a ball head.
+But, since I use my tripod for the 3/4 angle and the straight on angle, I needed to buy an extra ball head for my overhead setup.
+You can buy a tripod and ball head together or buy the ball head separately.

 Tethered Shooting For Food Photography